Physical Therapy in Bothell for Upper Back and Neck

 What parts of the neck are involved?

-Surgeons perform this procedure through the front of the neck.
+Surgeons perform this procedure through the .
 This is known as the anterior neck region.
 Key structures include ligaments, bones, intervertebral discs, the spinal cord and spinal nerves.

 Related Document: Rebound Physical Therapy / Sports & Fitness Guide to Cervical Spine Anatomy